JNU retains second position among universities in NIRF rankings | Education

 JNU retains second position among universities in NIRF rankings

-Jawaharlal Nehru University JNU retained its second position among universities in the NIRF rankings, with Vice Chancellor Santishree D Pandit saying the varsity has the best faculty members as well as students.The JNU is ranked tenth in the overall category in the Ministry of Educations National Institutional Ranking Framework NIRF 2023.
+Jawaharlal Nehru University JNU has retained its second position among universities in the NIRF rankings, with Vice Chancellor Santishree D Pandit saying the university has the best faculty members as well as students.The JNU is ranked 10th in the overall category in the Ministry of Educations National Institutional Ranking Framework NIRF 2023.

 - Country: